singingwolfboy/flask-dance/README.rst

 Quickstart
 ==========
-If you want your users to be able to log in to your app from any of the websites listed above, you've got it easy.
+If you want your users to be able to log in to your app from any of the `supported OAuth providers`_, you've got it easy.
 Here's an example using GitHub:

 .. code-block:: python